Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Oh, my God.

-where people are kicking the shit out of each other.
+How we basically got to where you are now, where people are kicking the shit out of each other.

-Yeah, just a descent into what it is today.
+Just descent into what it is today.

 That's probably what it was.

-It was probably someone saw the Wright brothers,
+It was probably someone saw the Wright brothers.

-can't wait until they're bigger, I'm going to fucking bash them.
+I'm going to fucking bash them.

-Just biding their time.
+Just biting their time.

 When we can all get on.